Eaton Satsang

 Judgements

-The topic of judgements might seem a bit confusing because our mind wants to simplify its understanding, but there are actually different types and effects of judgements.
-For simplicity’s sake I like to acknowledge that many practical, and necessary comparative judgements are the product of everyday functioning and these serve a useful purpose in our ordinary lives.
+The topic of judgments can be a bit complex because our minds tend to simplify understanding, yet there are various types and impacts of judgments.
+To keep it straightforward, it's important to recognize that many practical and necessary comparative judgments are essential for everyday functioning and serve a useful purpose in our lives.

 I have the following reminder posted as a stickie note on my computer: